Swallowing Management of Individuals with Tracheostomy

 Patients with tracheostomy and mechanical ventilation are at high risk for swallowing difficulty (dysphagia) and aspiration (Smith et al., 1999, DeVita, 1990, Elpern, 1994, Tolep, 1996).
 Of those who do aspirate, a high proportion silently aspirate, which is when there are no clinical signs (ie. coughing/choking) during oral intake.
 In one large study, of the patients who aspirated, 82% were silent aspiration (Leder, 2002).

 In Complications of Tracheostomy, there was a short review of how tracheostomy may result in difficulty swallowing.
 In this section, an in-depth overview is provided of the literature concerning tracheostomy and how swallowing may be affected.
-The clinical bedside swallow, Modified Evan’s Blue Dye, speaking valves, specific information relating to mechanical ventilation and instrumental assessment will be discussed.
+The clinical bedside swallow, Modified Evan’s Blue Dye, speaking valves, specific information relating to mechanical ventilation, instrumental assessment, and treatments will be discussed.

 Impact of the Tracheostomy on Swallowing

 Having a tracheostomy tube, may in itself, result in dysphagia due to the cuffed tracheostomy tube and airflow changes.
-Before providing the research regarding changes in swallowing with a tracheostomy, the individual’s medical history is also an important factor in causing dysphagia.
+This will be discussed in detail below.
+The individual’s medical history is also an important factor in causing dysphagia.
 The indications for tracheostomy are various.
 It is frequently performed on individuals with neuromuscular diseases such as stroke, ALS, Guillian Barre, MS, Parkinson’s Disease, and muscular dystrophy.
 Obstructive airway disease, head and neck cancer/surgery, and adult respiratory distress syndrome may also lead to tracheostomy.
 Dysphagia can result from the affects of these underlying medical conditions.

 Another factor is that most individuals with a tracheostomy tube were initially intubated.
 Swallow studies within 24 hours of extubation have shown high rates of aspiration rates, and of those a high proportion of silent aspiration.
 The endotracheal tube passes through the vocal folds, which can damage the folds, particularly during emergent intubation or multiple intubations and extubations.
 Damage to the vocal folds places the individual at higher risk for aspiration since the vocal folds are largely responsible for airway protection.
 Patients with prolonged intubation may have been sedated for long periods of time, which can impair pharyngeal function, airway protection and coordination of breathing and swallowing (Hardemark Cedbard, A, 2015).
 Sedation also causes prolongation of the timing for initiation of the swallowing reflex and a decrease in the number of swallows elicited (Nishino et al., 1987).
 Muscle atrophy can occur from limited use of the muscles for swallowing.